swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

-Of course you can correct these issues in traditional MVCs on a tedious case by case basis, but the whole point of Om is to deliver comparable levels of component abstraction while making and entire family of common and tedious hand optimization techniques *obsolete*.
+Of course you can correct these issues in traditional MVCs on a tedious case by case basis, but the whole point of Om is to deliver comparable levels of component abstraction while making an entire family of common and tedious hand optimization techniques *obsolete*.

 ## Game of Benchmarks